ecmwf-ifs/ifs-arpege-coding-standards/suites/sections/external_dependencies.rst

 When these start conditions are satisfied, these tasks can change their state by setting an event, a trigger, or even an ecFlow state.
 Some examples of barriers are:

-- The barrier tasks wait for ECMWF's NWP forecast output: ensemble, control, seasonal, AIFS (e.g. mc, o, eda, seas5, aifs_single suites);
+    - The barrier tasks wait for ECMWF's NWP forecast output: ensemble, control, seasonal, AIFS (e.g mc, o, eda, seas5, aifs_single suites);
     - The tasks wait for input from other Centres: DWD, COSMOS, etc. In this case, the event can be triggered by data available on MARS or even on disk;
-- observations (BUFR, radar, etc.), data assimilation, :ecmwf-confluence:`ERA5 <display/CKB/ERA5%3A+data+documentation>`.
+    - Observations (BUFR, ODB, radar, etc.), data assimilation, `ERA5 <https://confluence.ecmwf.int/display/CKB/ERA5%3A+data+documentation>`_;
+    - One other use for the barrier is to set it to run on a specific time and/or day (e.g. every Wednesday at 12:00 UTC), which can be useful for specific processes, such as running the lag family a few days after the forecast, or setting the exact date for monthly runs.

 There are a number of ways the barrier tasks can be set, and they will be described in the next sections.